pjm4448/fiction/cyber-punk/chimera-dynamics/the-pygmalion-protocol.md

 "Everything," Cross said, his voice a silken promise.
 "A new life.
 A purpose.
 A chance to be more than just a survivor.
 A chance to be a work of art."

 He leaned forward, his eyes locking onto hers, and, for the first time, she saw it.
 Not just the predator, but the fanatic.
 The zealot believer.
+His gaze held the cold fire of a man possessed, amber-bright with fever.

 "So, Nyx," he said, the name a caress and a threat.
 "Will you be our masterpiece?"